Sunday, 10 May 2020

 Despite a subsequent demotion, Paper Mills won Division One once again in 1983-84 and finished runners-up of the Premier Division in 1988-89.
 In 1991 the club progressed to the Spartan League.

-When the Spartan League merged with the South Midlands league in 1997, Cray Valley were placed in Division One South.
-The Millers finished runners-up in the inaugural season, but decided to leave the competition and join the London Intermediate League.
+When the Spartan League merged with the South Midlands League in 1997, Cray Valley were placed in Division One South.
+The Millers finished runners-up in the inaugural season but decided to leave the competition and join the London Intermediate League.

 Valley made another switch for the 2001-12 season as they were placed in Division One West of the Kent County League.
 The divisional title was won in 2002-03 as the club were promoted to the Premier Division.

-A third place finish in 2010-11 saw Paper Mills promoted to the Kent League.
+A third-place finish in 2010-11 saw Paper Mills promoted to the Kent League.
 The Millers moved into The Badgers Sports Ground in Eltham, while the league was renamed the Southern Counties East League from the 2013-14 season with PM being led by manager Steve Chapman.

-Greenwich Borough FC signed a thirty year lease to share Badgers from the 2016-17 season, as numerous ground improvements were carried out at the venue.
+Greenwich Borough FC signed a thirty-year lease to share Badgers from the 2016-17 season, as numerous ground improvements were carried out at the venue.
+When an additional division was added in the summer of 2016, Cray Valley became members of the Premier Division under new manager James Collins.

 My visits

-Greenwich Borough 3 Corinthian Casuals 4 (Tuesday 25th April 2017) Isthmian League Division One South Play-Off Semi-Final (att: 427)
+Greenwich Borough 3 Corinthian-Casuals 4 (Tuesday 25th April 2017) Isthmian League Division One South Play-Off Semi-Final (att: 427)

 Click here to read about my first visit Badgers for an exciting play-off semi-final.

-Cray Valley Paper Mills 3 Dulwich Hamlet 2 (Thursday 20th July 2017) Pre Season Friendly (att: c60)
+Cray Valley Paper Mills 3 Dulwich Hamlet 2 (Thursday 20th July 2017) Pre-Season Friendly (att: c60)

 It was a pleasant but blustery evening as I set out after a brief siesta to take the edge off an interesting early shift at work.
 The tube to London Bridge was followed by a train down to Lee, from where I walked to the Badgers Sports Club.